MetaSonic001/AI-Powered-IT-Ticket-Analyzer/API/readme.md

 ### 🔄 Fallback Behavior

-**If CrewAI is unavailable:**
+**If LangGraph workflow is unavailable:**

-- System uses direct ModelService calls
+- System uses direct Groq calls for classification and priority
 - Same functionality, slightly less sophisticated
 - All endpoints remain operational